zeroc-ice/ice/csharp/BuildInstructions.md

 without having to set environment variables or copy them into the same directory as an executable.

-If you want line numbers for stack traces, you must also install the PDB (`.pdb`) files in the GAC.
-Unfortunately, you cannot do this using Explorer, so you have to do it from the command line.
-Open a command shell window and navigate to `C:\WINDOWS\assembly\Microsoft.NET\GAC_MSIL\Ice` (assuming `C:\WINDOWS` is your system root).
-Doing a directory listing there, you will find a directory named `v4.0_3.5.0.0__<UUID>`, for example:
+If you want line numbers for stack traces, you will also need to deploy the Ice PDB files alongside the assemblies or configure Visual Studio to locate them.

-    v4.0_3.5.0.0__cdd571ade22f2f16

-Change to that directory (making sure that you use the correct version number for this release of Ice).
-In this directory, you will see the file `Ice.dll` that you installed into the GAC in the preceding step.
-Now copy the `Ice.pdb` file into this directory:

-    > copy path_to_ice.pdb .

 ## Targeting Managed Code